DKT15/DKT-console-finances/README.md

 # DKT-console-finances

+## Description

 JavaScript project to demonstrate how I work with beginner knowledge.

-## Description

 I have created my project to demonstrate my basic knowledge of Javascript.
-I have used my own knowlege and researched a lot of my problems to make a solution.
+I have used my own knowledge and researched a lot of my problems to make a solution.
 I have learned how to use for loops, if statements, arrays etc. Refer to the console in the Chrome dev tools to see what I have done.
 Refer to the code file to see the code.

 ## Table of Contents